The Highways of North Carolina

 Statesville through Chatham County

-It is possible that US 64 briefly followed the original NC 90 routing east out of Pittsboro: SR 1943 Hanks Chapel Rd (used SR 1945 Hanks Loop Rd), then abandoned routing across the Haw River, then used the E-W portion of SR 1941 Seaforth Rd across Pea Ridge Rd, then northeast on abandoned routing across across Parkers Creek and across the Seaford Beach land access, then picked up abandoned routing to the north of the current main Jordan Lake bridge to the pre-Jordan Lake routing of US 64.
+It is also possible that US 64 briefly followed the original NC 90 routing east out of Pittsboro: SR 1943 Hanks Chapel Rd (used SR 1945 Hanks Loop Rd), then abandoned routing across the Haw River, then used the E-W portion of SR 1941 Seaforth Rd across Pea Ridge Rd, then northeast on abandoned routing across across Parkers Creek and across the Seaford Beach land access, then picked up abandoned routing to the north of the current main Jordan Lake bridge to the pre-Jordan Lake routing of US 64.
 The modern pre-Jordan Lake routing of US 64 opened sometime in 1932.
 Special thanks to Lukas Salay for identifying this early NC 90 routing.

-1962 Chatham County
+1930 Chatham County

-1980 Chatham County
+1930 Chatham County

 1938 Chatham County